nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook and Appointment List data are saved in the hard disk automatically after any command that changes the data.
+Patient list and appointment list data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file